huihut/1024Spiders/README.md

-# 1024 Spider
+# 1024 Spiders

-Some 1024 spiders, crawling porn information and magnet-link, inserting the database.
+Some 1024 spiders, crawl xp1024 porn information and magnet-links and insert them into the database.

 * Python 3.6
 * MySQL 8.0